 Coronary Artery Calcium Test

-A coronary Artery Calcium test is simply a CAT scan that can measure how much calcium build-up is in the walls of the arteries in your heart.
-Calcium usually deposits itself in the artery walls, usually in the cholesterol plaque, which in turn is an indirect indicator that cholesterol plaque is indeed in the artery walls.
+A coronary artery calcium test (CAC) is simply a CAT scan that measures how much calcium build-up you have in the walls of the arteries in your heart.
+Typically, calcium deposits itself in the artery walls in cholesterol plaque, which is revealed in the images produced by the CAC test.

-Knowing if you have calcium in your arteries is important because not only will it be an early identifier of heart health risks, but can effectively tell you how you can treat it.
+Knowing if you have calcium in your arteries is an important part of your cardiovascular health.
+Not only is it an early identifier of heart health risks, but it can also effectively tell you how you should be treated.
 The amount of calcium present is ranked in what’s called a “calcium score.”
-The score is usually compared to findings in simarily aged men and women.
-High CAC scores usually predict future heart attack risks in women and men.
-This is a reasonable test for helping providers and patients decide on the best way to lower your heart attack risks.
+The score is usually compared to findings in similarly aged men and women.

 “Dr Yaser Elnahar has been a godsend.
 Not only knowledgeable, but personable and caring.
 He helped with my mom, husband and myself.
 Would highly recommend if looking for a cardiologist.”

 “Wonderful group of highly skilled and caring staff.”